tylerdave/OpenAPI-Tutorial/README.md

 Getting Started
 ---------------

-To follow this tutorial you will need a clone of this repo and to have everything installed as described in [PREREQUISITES.md](PREREQUISITES.md).
+To follow this tutorial you will need:

+1. A clone of this repo
+2. Tools installed as described in [PREREQUISITES.md](PREREQUISITES.md).

 If you're using the recommended VM option, see [VM.md](VM.md) for more usage information after you have everything installed.